-Have you made your Ginger Bug?
-Today, when you crack the lid, does it whisper an excited sigh that says you can now magically create sodas that are not just delightfully delicious but great health promoters fro you and your family?
+Have you made your ginger bug?
+Today, when you crack the lid, does it whisper an excited sigh that says you can now magically create sodas that are not just delightfully delicious but great health promoters for you and your family?
 Sodas that do not taste like health food but like….well, soda!

 Let’s try an easy one first and later we’ll try more complex tasty creations.
 Time to have some fun!